anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * The pledge then obtains its
 Locally significant Device IDentifier (IDevID, {{IEEE_802.1AR-2018}}).
-To this end, the pledge generates a private key, called LDevID secret, and requests via the domain registar from the PKI of its new domain a domain-specific device certificate, called LDevID certificate.
+To this end, the pledge generates a private key, called LDevID secret, and requests via the domain registrar from the PKI of its new domain a domain-specific device certificate, called LDevID certificate.
 On success it receives the LDevID certificate along with its certificate chain.